Killing of Phillip Esposito and Louis Allen: Proceeding to trial

 In August 2008, the defense asked the judge to dismiss the murder charges because of what they alleged was the prosecutor trying to influence a witness who could help the defense.
 The judge refused the request.

 The court-martial was held at Fort Bragg, North Carolina, beginning in October 2008, with Colonel Stephen Henley sitting as the trial judge.
 During the trial, Sergeant Sandra Pelton, a 42nd Division cook, testified for the prosecution that Martinez twice mentioned fragging when he came through her dining facility a few days before the explosion.
 On one occasion when Pelton asked Martinez how he was doing, he made a noise simulating an explosion and said, "Frag him, frag.
 I mean it."
 Approximately twenty other soldiers and officers testified that they had heard Martinez threaten or insult Esposito.

 Martinez's defense team countered that the Army's evidence against Martinez was circumstantial, and prosecution witnesses' testimonies were inconsistent.
 The defense team also presented evidence that Martinez was not the only soldier in the unit with a grudge against Esposito.
 After two days of deliberations, the jury acquitted Martinez on December 4, 2008.
-In the military, a two-thirds vote by the jury is needed for conviction.
+In the military, at the time, a two-thirds vote by the jury was needed for conviction.
 The prosecutor in the case speculated that some jurors' known opposition to the death penalty may have influenced their votes for acquittal.